jhhhuang/MyHomepage/content/home/experience.md

     date_end: ''
     description: |2-
        * Used the moified Fox-Li iteration algorithm to find the eigenmodes of nonliear multi-pass cell with Kerr media.
-       * Performed the NLSE simulation to verify the stability of the eigenmodes, i.e., the formation of solitons and its stability.
+       * Performed the NLSE simulation to verify the stability of the eigenmodes, i.e., the formation of soliton and its stability.
        * Currently building the experimental setup.

   - title: Solid state High-order Sideband Harmonic Generation